 Introduction

 The elephant clock is by far the most popular of all al-Jazari’s works.
 There are a few modern reconstructions of it: some in different exhibitions and museums, but also one in the Dubai Mall.
-The clock has a variety of animations in 2D and in 3D, and it even has its own Wikipedia page.
-Due to the complexity of the mechanism, I divided this post into two; in the first part, I will explain what the viewer sees and try to explore the sources of the magic.
-The second part will be more engineering-oriented, and I will explain how the mechanisms work in the backstage, and what is so unique about this clock.
+The clock received a variety of 2D and 3D animations, and it even has its own Wikipedia page.
+Due to the complexity of the mechanism, I divided this post into two parts; in the first part, I will explain what the viewer sees and explore the sources of the magic.
+The second part will be more engineering-oriented, and I will explain how the mechanisms work behind the scenes and what makes this clock unique.

 What does the viewer see?

-An elephant, approximately one meter and twenty centimeters long, who is carrying on its back a canopy with four pillars and a castle.
-On top of the castle’s dome, is a bird.
-Inside the elephant, is a hidden water reservoir and a sinking float (a float with a hole that sinks slowly) during half an hour.
+An elephant, approximately one meter and twenty centimeters long, is carrying on its back a canopy with four pillars and a castle.
+On top of the castle’s dome is a bird.
+Inside the elephant, there is a hidden water reservoir and a sinking float (a float with a hole that sinks slowly) for half an hour.
 More details in the next post.
-In the canopy sits a scribe holding a pen pointing at a semi-circle with tick marks.
-During this half hour, the scribe rotates and his pen indicates the minutes that have passed.
+In the canopy, a scribe holds a pen, pointing to a semicircle with tick marks.
+During this half hour, the scribe rotates, and his pen indicates the minutes that have passed.
 At the end of every half hour, the scribe returns to its original position.
 At the same time, there will be quite an impressive show.
-Between the elephant’s shoulders, rides a mahout (the elephant keeper and driver).
-In his right hand, is an ax and a mallet in his left.
-Every half hour the mahout strikes the copper elephant, first, with the ax and then with the mallet.
-In the castle balcony sits a man.
-His hands are on the heads of two falcons which he keeps them from opening their beaks.
-Once every half hour, he raises one of his hand, and the corresponding falcon shoots out a ball.
+Between the elephant’s shoulders rides a mahout (the elephant keeper and driver).
+In his right hand is an ax, and in his left is a mallet.
+Every half hour, the mahout strikes the copper elephant first with the ax and then with the mallet.
+On the castle balcony sits a man.
+His hands are on the heads of two falcons, keeping them from opening their beaks.
+Once every half hour, he raises one of his hands, and the corresponding falcon shoots out a ball.
 The ball falls into the dragon’s maw, making the dragon swing on its axis and then lay the ball on the cymbal in a jar.
 During this time, the bird on the dome is also spinning.
-Above the head of the falconer is a semi-circle with fifteen black holes.
-Every full hour one hole turns so that the sum of white indicates the number of hours passed since sunrise.
+Above the head of the falconer is a semicircle with fifteen black holes.
+Every full hour, one hole turns silvery, so that the sum of the silver roundels indicates the number of hours since sunrise.

 You can see a short video demonstrating the elephant clock and explaining the mechanism: